dwt/Dependable_API_Evolution/README.md

 # Dependable API Evolution

 The problem that prompted me to write this: I am sick and tired of APIs that do not evolve and that have old warts that are not fixed.
-At the same time I hate APIs that make every update to multi hour 'joy-ride' of debugging and finding out why the heck my system doesn't work anymore.
+At the same time I hate APIs that make every update a multi hour 'joy-ride' of debugging and finding out why the heck my system doesn't work anymore.

 For this I think that 'Semantic Versioning' is just not enough.